tayler-id/ai-agent/.clinerules/default-rules.md

     -   MUST be used for every new multi-step task to plan and track progress (`github.com/pashpashpash/mcp-taskmanager`).
     -   Strictly follow the `mark_task_done` -> `user_approval` -> `get_next_task` cycle for each task defined in the `request_planning` stage.
     -   **Exception for Chained Sub-Operations:** If a single *planned task* from the Task Manager inherently involves a tight sequence of multiple, low-risk, internal sub-operations that *Cline* executes (e.g., a sequence of `git add` then `git commit` performed via `execute_command` as part of a larger "commit feature X" task), Cline MAY perform these chained sub-operations and then mark the single parent task as done, seeking approval once for that parent task.
 This is to avoid excessive approval steps for trivial, tightly coupled internal actions.
 Cline MUST still clearly state all sub-operations performed when marking the parent task done.
 This exception does NOT apply if any sub-operation involves writing/replacing files or has a higher risk.
+    -   **Tasks Requiring Elevated Permissions:** If a planned task is likely to require elevated permissions (e.g., `sudo`), Cline SHOULD:
+        -   Inform the user of this possibility *before* attempting the command.
+        -   Ask if the user has the necessary permissions or if an alternative approach should be considered.
+        -   If permissions are lacking and no alternative is immediately viable, mark the task as "blocked" or "skipped due to permissions" and consult the user on how to proceed with the overall goal.
 - **Sequential Thinking:** SHOULD be used for complex problem-solving or when a detailed thought process needs to be recorded (`github.com/modelcontextprotocol/servers/tree/main/src/sequentialthinking`).
 - **Knowledge Graph (Memory MCP):** SHOULD be used to store and retrieve structured knowledge about the project, entities, and relationships (`github.com/modelcontextprotocol/servers/tree/main/src/memory`).
 - **Context7:** SHOULD be used for fetching up-to-date library documentation (`github.com/upstash/context7-mcp`).
 Resolve library ID first.